MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

   - Microsoft Teams
 ---

-# Voice - Phone System and PSTN connectivity solutions
+# Voice - Phone System and PSTN connectivity solutions with Teams

 This article helps you decide which Microsoft voice solution is right for your organization.
-This article provides a roadmap to content that will enable you to implement your chosen solution.
+Once you've decided, the article provides a roadmap to content that will enable you to implement your chosen solution.
 This article describes:

 - [**Phone System**](#phone-system) -  Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams.

-- [**Public Switched Telephone Network (PSTN) connectivity options**](#public-switched-telephone-network-(pstn)-connectivity options) - A choice between using Microsoft as your telephony carrier or connecting your own telephony carrier to Microsoft Teams by using Direct Routing.
+- [**Public Switched Telephone Network (PSTN) connectivity options**](#public-switched-telephone-network-(pstn)-connectivity-options) - A choice between using Microsoft as your telephony carrier or connecting your own telephony carrier to Microsoft Teams by using Direct Routing.
 Combined with Phone System, PSTN connectivity options enable your users to make phone calls all over the world.

+- [Dial plans and call routing](#dial-plans) - How to configure and manage dial plans that translate dialed phone numbers into an alternate format (typically E.164 format) for call authorization and call routing.

+- [Phone numbers from Microsoft](#phone-numbers-from-microsoft) - How to get and manage phone numbers from Microsoft, and how to transfer existing numbers to Microsoft.

+- [Emergency calling](#emergency-calling) - How to manage emergeny calling depening on your PSTN connectivity option.

+- [Network topology for cloud voice features](#network-topology-for-cloud-voice-features) - If your organization is deploying features such as Location-Based Routing for Direct Routing or dynamic emergency calling, you must configure network settings for use with these cloud voice features in Microsoft Teams.

 - [**Migrating your existing voice solution**](#migrating-your-existing-voice-solution-to-teams) - What you need to think about when migrating your existing voice solution to Teams.

 > [!Important]
 > This article focuses on voice solutions with Microsoft Teams.
 While solutions with Skype for Business Online are still available (as described in [Microsoft telephony solutions](https://docs.microsoft.com/SkypeForBusiness/hybrid/msft-telephony-solutions)), it's important to understand that Skype for Business Online will be retired on July 31, 2021.
 After that date, the Skype for Business Online service will no longer be accessible.
 In addition, PSTN connectivity between your on-premises environment--whether through Skype for Business Server or Cloud Connector Edition--and Skype for Business Online will no longer be supported.
 This article introduces Teams voice solutions and how you can connect your on-premises telephony network, if necessary, to Teams by using Direct Routing.

 ## Phone System